 - Open Settings by pressing the Windows and I key together; select System.

-- Click Power & sleep, select Additional power settings.
+- Click Power & sleep, and select Additional power settings.

 - Select Choose what the power button does.